Sophia of Bavaria

-Sophia of Bavaria (Žofie Bavorská; Sophie von Bayern; 1376 – 4 November 1428) was a Queen of Bohemia and the spouse of Wenceslaus, King of Bohemia and King of the Romans.
+Sophia Euphemia of Bavaria (Žofie Bavorská; Sophie von Bayern; 1376 – 4 November 1428) was a Queen of Bohemia and the spouse of Wenceslaus, King of Bohemia and King of the Romans.
 She was briefly interim regent of Bohemia after the death of Wenceslaus in 1419.

 Early life

 Sophia was a member of the House of Wittelsbach and was the youngest child and only daughter of John II, Duke of Bavaria, and his spouse Catherine of Gorizia.
 Sophia's two brothers were Ernest, Duke of Bavaria, and William III, Duke of Bavaria.

 Her paternal grandparents were Stephen II, Duke of Bavaria and his first wife Elisabetta of Sicily, daughter of Frederick III of Sicily and Eleanor of Anjou.
 Sophia was a cousin of Isabeau of Bavaria, Queen of France.
 Sophia's maternal grandparents were Count Meinhard VI of Gorizia and Catharina of Pfannberg.

 Sophia grew up in the care of her uncle, Frederick, Duke of Bavaria, in Landshut.
 Sophia liked hunting, which was one thing she had in common with her future husband.
 In 1388 uncle took her to Prague, where he worked through political negotiations to have his niece married off.
 He said that the twelve-year-old princess was impressed with Wenceslaus, moreover, the marriage was for political reasons.
 Sophia's father was represented in the negotiation of the marriage by her uncle Duke Frederick.